nervosys/AutonomySim/docs/px4_sitl.md

 param show NAV_DLL_ACT
 ```

+!!! note
-NOTE: Do `NOT` do this on a real drone as it is too dangerous to fly without these failsafe measures.
+    Do not do this on a real drone as it is too dangerous to fly without these failsafe measures.

 ## Manually set parameters